Roller Coaster Accident Injuries and Amusement Park Safety

-Employees operating amusement park rides and working at water parks can also fail to perform routine safety checks, become distracted from performing their assigned job duties, fail to safely operate a ride, properly supervise colleagues responsible for ride safety, or fail to use a reasonable standard of care that should be used on the job.
+Employees operating amusement park rides and working at water parks can also become distracted from performing their assigned job duties, fail to safely operate a ride, fail to perform routine safety checks, fail to properly supervise colleagues responsible for ride safety, or fail to use a reasonable standard of care that should be used on the job.

 Head, neck, and back injuries are reportedly the most commonly reported amusement park injuries.
 Amusement park goers can also suffer serious go-kart and bumper-car injuries involving crashes with other riders.

 Water parks and amusement parks with water rides also increase risks for water slide injuries, wave pool drowning deaths, and 'lazy river' injuries experienced by riders traveling on inner tubes or other inflatable devices.

 Some states like Florida do not require theme parks to report injuries unless they involve fatalities, or unless an injured rider is immediately hospitalized for at least 24 hours for more than just observation by medical personnel.

 Medical Treatment and Roller Coaster Accidents and Amusement Park Injuries

 Long-term treatment and physical therapy for amusement park ride and water park injury victims may be an important part of any recovery.
 Dealing with radical life changes, including new limitations on mobility, brain injury, paralysis, limb amputation, scarring or disfigurement may also be part of any recovery for amusement park ride and water park injury victims.